coffeeringsdesign/brewtal-hoptimism/README.md

 * Admin wants to be able to click a button to indicate a sold pint.
 That button then removes a pint from that kegs pint count.

 ## Unforeseen Issues and Questions
+1. A ghost keg has appeared.
+While having a masterkeg array consisting of 6 kegs, a 7th blank keg appears at the bottom of the keg list component.
+Can't locate the cause.

 ## Setup/Installation Requirements
 Using Command Line: